eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 The Agent Senders Map holds the sink ends of the channels to the Ankaios Agents.
 It also allows concurrent access to the sinks by internal locking.

-### From Server Proxy
+### FromServer Proxy

-The From Server Proxy provides functions that forward From Server messages to and from Ankaios via gRPC.
+The FromServer Proxy provides functions that forward FromServer messages to and from Ankaios via gRPC.
 The Proxy functions also do conversion of the transferred objects to the appropriate format.

-### To Server Proxy
+### ToServer Proxy

-The To Server Proxy provides functions that forward To Server messages to and from Ankaios via gRPC.
+The ToServer Proxy provides functions that forward ToServer messages to and from Ankaios via gRPC.
 The Proxy functions also do conversion of the transferred objects to the appropriate format.

 ### gRPC Agent Connection